Wwreaker007/task-manager-backend/README.md

 GETTASK API 	= "/api/task/get/{id}"

 Testing of the flow is achieved via APIs in a sequential manner.
 We are making use of BRUNO API manager to test the flow.
+The service is run using a docker.
+*RUN*: docker-compose up